Exopy/exopy/docs/source/dev_guide/glossary.rst

 installable python package.
 The Ecpy organisation on `Github`_ has a dummy `repository`_ that you can use as a template when creating your own package.
-It has the basic structure you need, you simply need to change the name of the package (in setup.py and the folder) and make the bootstrap function found in the __init__.py file of the package return the manifests you want to register.
+It has the basic structure you need, you simply need to change the name of the package (in setup.py and the folder) and edit the bootstrap function (found in the __init__.py file of the package) so that it returns the manifests you want to register.
 Once this is done the easiest way to work is to install your package in development mode by running from the command line (from the directory of the setup.py file) the following command :